NetApp (NASDAQ:NTAP) Releases Q1 2023 Earnings Guidance

 NetApp (NASDAQ:NTAP – Get Rating) updated its first quarter 2023 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $1.05-$1.15 for the period, compared to the consensus earnings per share estimate of $1.09.
 The company issued revenue guidance of $1.48 billion-$1.63 billion, compared to the consensus revenue estimate of $1.56 billion.NetApp also updated its FY 2023 guidance to $5.40-$5.60 EPS.

-NetApp (NASDAQ:NTAP – Get Rating) last announced its quarterly earnings data on Wednesday, June 1st.
-The data storage provider reported $1.42 earnings per share for the quarter, beating the consensus estimate of $1.28 by $0.14.
+NetApp (NASDAQ:NTAP – Get Rating) last issued its quarterly earnings results on Wednesday, June 1st.
+The data storage provider reported $1.42 earnings per share for the quarter, beating analysts’ consensus estimates of $1.28 by $0.14.
+NetApp had a net margin of 14.83% and a return on equity of 127.40%.
 The business had revenue of $1.68 billion during the quarter, compared to analyst estimates of $1.68 billion.
-NetApp had a return on equity of 126.47% and a net margin of 16.34%.
-NetApp’s revenue was up 8.0% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.96 earnings per share.
-As a group, equities analysts predict that NetApp will post 4.25 earnings per share for the current year.
+During the same quarter last year, the business posted $0.96 earnings per share.
+NetApp’s revenue for the quarter was up 8.0% compared to the same quarter last year.
+Equities analysts anticipate that NetApp will post 4.5 earnings per share for the current year.

-A number of brokerages recently weighed in on NTAP.
-Wedbush decreased their price objective on shares of NetApp from $85.00 to $80.00 and set a neutral rating for the company in a report on Thursday.
-Susquehanna Bancshares dropped their target price on shares of NetApp from $110.00 to $100.00 and set a positive rating for the company in a report on Thursday.
-Cowen dropped their price objective on shares of NetApp to $85.00 in a report on Friday, May 27th.
-StockNews.com lowered shares of NetApp from a buy rating to a hold rating in a research report on Friday, May 27th.
-Finally, JPMorgan Chase & Co. reduced their target price on shares of NetApp from $110.00 to $100.00 in a research report on Wednesday, May 25th.
-One equities research analyst has rated the stock with a sell rating, nine have issued a hold rating and twelve have given a buy rating to the company.
-According to data from MarketBeat.com, the company has an average rating of Buy and a consensus price target of $94.42.
+Several research firms recently issued reports on NTAP.
+JPMorgan Chase & Co. decreased their price target on NetApp from $110.00 to $100.00 in a report on Wednesday, May 25th.
+Cowen reduced their target price on shares of NetApp to $85.00 in a research note on Friday, May 27th.
+Bank of America cut shares of NetApp from a buy rating to a neutral rating and lowered their price target for the stock from $100.00 to $96.00 in a research report on Thursday, March 24th.
+Wedbush decreased their price objective on NetApp from $85.00 to $80.00 and set a neutral rating for the company in a research note on Thursday, June 2nd.
+Finally, Barclays lowered their target price on shares of NetApp from $102.00 to $88.00 and set an overweight rating for the company in a research note on Thursday, June 2nd.
+One research analyst has rated the stock with a sell rating, nine have issued a hold rating and twelve have issued a buy rating to the stock.
+Based on data from MarketBeat.com, NetApp presently has a consensus rating of Buy and a consensus price target of $94.42.

-In other news, CEO George Kurian sold 4,250 shares of NetApp stock in a transaction that occurred on Monday, March 21st.
-The shares were sold at an average price of $89.86, for a total transaction of $381,905.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, President Cesar Cernuda sold 14,000 shares of NetApp stock in a transaction on Tuesday, March 15th.
-The stock was sold at an average price of $80.79, for a total transaction of $1,131,060.00.
+In related news, CFO Michael J. Berry bought 5,000 shares of the company’s stock in a transaction that occurred on Friday, June 3rd.
+The shares were acquired at an average price of $72.04 per share, for a total transaction of $360,200.00.
+Following the completion of the acquisition, the chief financial officer now owns 95,875 shares of the company’s stock, valued at approximately $6,906,835.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, President Cesar Cernuda sold 14,000 shares of the stock in a transaction that occurred on Tuesday, March 15th.
+The shares were sold at an average price of $80.79, for a total value of $1,131,060.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 26,750 shares of company stock worth $2,124,859 over the last ninety days.
-0.28% of the stock is owned by corporate insiders.
+In the last three months, insiders sold 26,750 shares of company stock worth $2,124,859.
+0.28% of the stock is owned by insiders.

 About NetApp (Get Rating)